AdobeDocs/experience-manager-cloud-service.en/help/edge/mappings.md

    ![paths.json file](assets/mappings/mappings-paths-json.png)

-1. Add a line to map your new spreadsheet spreadsheet to a `redirects.json` resource.
+1. Add a line to map your new spreadsheet to a `redirects.json` resource.

    ```json
    {